From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Profit: -$1K (losing money)

-The revelation: Bottom 29% of clients generating 15% of revenue but losing money.
-Middle 43% barely profitable at a 31% margin.
-Only the top 29% keep business alive at a 58% margin.
+The revelation: the bottom 29% of clients were generating 15% of revenue but losing money.
+The middle 43% were barely profitable at a 31% margin.
+Only the top 29% kept the business alive at a 58% margin.

 Service-Level Profitability: